Learning and Development (Master's)

 - HRA 4904 - Interdisciplinary Capstone Seminar

 Concentration courses allow students to focus on a specific professional area within the larger industry sector in which they are working or wish to work, and master the skills needed to excel in that area.

 - COMM 4002 - Effective Facilitation and Presentation

 - COMM 4200 - Instructional Design and Technology

-- COMM 4203 - Instructional Strategies for Adult Learners
+- COMM 4203 - Adult Learning Strategies and Theories

 - COMM 4206 - Evaluating Learning and Development Effectiveness